williamouyang/okta.github.io/_source/_docs/api/resources/schemas.md

 <span class="api-uri-template api-uri-get"><span class="api-label">POST</span> /meta/schemas/user/default</span>

-Removes one or more [custom user profile properties](#user-profile-schema-property-object) from the user schema
+Removes one or more [custom user profile properties](#user-profile-schema-property) from the user schema.
+A property cannot be removed if it is being referenced as a [matchAttribute](./idps.html#subject-policy-object) in SAML2 IdPs.

 ##### Request Parameters
 {:.api .api-request .api-request-params}